gregdetre/healthyselfjournal/CONTRIBUTING.md

-# Contributing to Healthy Self Journal
+# Contributing to Healthyself Journal

 Thanks for your interest in contributing!
 This project aims to make reflective journaling more accessible through voice input and evidence-based questions.